 When are periods not healthy?

 Periods are not healthy when they cause symptoms which are interfering with your lifestyle.
 It’s typical that every time you have something big in your diary – a summer holiday, a wedding, a conference, a big presentation at work – it’s the time of the month!
 When your period comes round, again, as they do every month, it puts you out of sorts, and often for a week or more.
-Most women detest their time of the month.
+Most women dislike their time of the month.

 The main complaints about periods are period pain (dysmenorrhoea), and heavy periods (heavy menstrual bleeding).